Appendix B: Medical Retirement – Serious Illness

 (a) Medical Retirement Payment

-(b) Post-dated medical retirement
+(b) Post-dated Medical Retirement

-The employee will receive the remainder of their sick leave as a lump-sum payment.
+The employee will receive the remainder of their sick leave as a lump sum payment.

-Note: For the sake of completeness please note that all payments are subject to normal tax provisions.
+All payments are subject to normal tax provisions.

 1.9 Vacant Position Appointment